Instrumental music, choirs, bands, orchestras, ensembles, and dance all form part of the ‘Arts Program’ at Northside Christian College.

 For many students, learning an instrument is an exciting opportunity, and encourages them to pursue learning and performances outside of the curriculum.

-Northside provides programs and events to give students more of these opportunities, including musicals, extension subjects, certificates/qualifications.
+Northside provides programs and events to give students more of these opportunities, including musicals, extension subjects, and certificates/qualifications.

 Worship